 Green Therapy: Natural self-help therapy for depression, and for ADHD

-Richard Louv's recent book on Nature Deficit Disorder, similarly documents the beneficial effects of "green therapy" for children with symptoms of ADHD and related mental health disorders.
+, "green therapy" is highly beneficial for children with symptoms of ADHD and other mental health disorders.

-Frances E. Kuo is with the Department of Natural Resources and Environmental Sciences and the Department of Psychology, University of Illinois at Urbana-Champaign.
-Andrea Faber Taylor is with the Department of Natural Resources and Environmental Sciences, University of Illinois at Urbana-Champaign
+Dr. Frances E. Kuo is a psychologist at the Department of Natural Resources and Environmental Sciences and the Department of Psychology, University of Illinois at Urbana-Champaign.
+Dr. Andrea Faber Taylor is a psychologist at the Department of Natural Resources and Environmental Sciences, University of Illinois at Urbana-Champaign.

-Kuo and Taylor studied the affect of "green" or natural settings on symptoms of attention deficit hyperactivity disorder (ADHD) symptoms across diverse subpopulations of children.
+Kuo and Taylor studied the effect of "green" or natural settings on symptoms of attention deficit hyperactivity disorder (ADHD), across diverse sub-populations of children.

-Exercise alone is more effective for mild to moderate depression than drug treatment or drug treatment combined with exercise, in terms of initial outcome and long-term efficaciousness and recurrence rate.
+Exercise alone is more effective for mild-to-moderate depression than drug treatment or drug treatment combined with exercise, in terms of initial outcome and long-term effectiveness and recurrence rate.

-In another study published in the Archives of Internal Medicine in 1999, 156 men and women with depression were divided into three groups.
-One group took part in an aerobic exercise program, another took the SSRI sertraline (Zoloft), and a third did both.
+In a 1999 study published in the Archives of Internal Medicine, 156 men and women, with depression, were divided into three groups.
+One group participated in an aerobic exercise program, another group took a psychiatric medication: SSRI sertraline (Zoloft), and a third group exercised and took Zoloft.

-At the 16-week interval, depression had eased in all three groups.
-About 60% to 70% of the people in all three groups could no longer be classified as having major depression.
-In fact, group scores on two rating scales of depression were essentially the same.
-This suggests that for those who need or wish to avoid drugs, exercise might be an acceptable substitute for antidepressants.
-Keep in mind, though, that it can be difficult to stay motivated to exercise when you're depressed.
+At the 16-week interval, depression symptoms had eased in all three groups.
+In fact, approximately 60% to 70% of all of the participants in the three groups could no longer be classified as having major depression.
+Moreover, group scores on two rating scales of depression were essentially the same.
+Results suggest that for those who need or want to avoid psychiatric medications, exercise may be an acceptable substitute for anti-depressants.
+It is important to keep in mind that it may be difficult to stay motivated to exercise regularly, especially if you are depressed.

-A study published in 2005 found that walking fast for about 35 minutes a day five times a week or 60 minutes a day three times a week had a significant influence on mild to moderate depression symptoms.
-Walking fast for only 15 minutes a day five times a week or doing stretching exercises three times a week did not help as much.
-Exercise and Depression
+Furthermore, a 2005 study found that brisk walking for about 35 minutes a day, five times a week, or 60 minutes a day, three times a week, significantly reduced mild-to-moderate depression symptoms.
+Conversely, the researchers found that brisk walking for only 15 minutes a day, five times a week, and/or stretching, three times a week, did not reduce as many depression symptoms.

 (off-site link) - Harvard Mental Health Letter.